 Unlike other South East Asian destinations Indonesia is still extremely cheap to travel through due to generally low costs of living in the country and the relative strength of outside currencies to the Rupiah, and when you compare this to the significantly higher and constantly rising costs ion more touristy parts of Thailand this means that backpackers can travel for a lot longer for a lot cheaper in Indonesia, everything every independent traveller wants.

-Okay, this is a bit of a cheat because the food of Thailand, Malaysia or any other South East Asian country is a perfectly valid reason to visit those countries alone, and that has not and will never change.
+Okay, this is a bit of a cheat because the cuisines of Thailand, Malaysia or any other South East Asian country is a perfectly valid reason to visit those countries alone, especially the street food, and that has not and will never change.
 What surprises many travellers however is the fact that delicious dishes such as Nasi Goreng, Gulai, Karedok, Mei Goreng and a thousand other dishes under its belt, Indonesian cuisine easily holds it’s own against any other nation’s and will satisfy the tastebuds of any intrepid adventurer.

 It has some unbelievably unique natural landscapes and spectacular historical sites.